COE11-USTP-CEA/syllabus/README.md

 #### Lab
 * Freemarker basic checks and loop
 * Implement the "show detail" page with Edit functionality (Graded activity)

+Note:  Due to the lateness of "sequence" branch for the sample code in the demospark repo, I'm moving the deadline of the activity to Sat (March 4,2017) 11:59PM

 ### Class 9 (March 6-10)